idio-lang/DIPS/source/introduction.rst

 degree, a *minimal* unit of computing.
 If :lname:`Idio` can "perform" on a Raspberry Pi then we've nailed it.

-:lname:`Idio` does not "perform" on a Raspberry Pi.
+Unfortunately, :lname:`Idio` does not "perform" on a Raspberry Pi.
 Which is annoying.
 It doesn't "perform" on the latest and greatest CPU I have.
 Which is more disturbing.

 More work required.